I like to wake early, before the rest of the world—often as early as 3:30 a.m.

-I don’t have an alarm clock.
-I follow my body’s cues.
-I like to go to bed by 9 or 10pm, but life happens and sometimes I go to bed later.
-Some nights I sleep three hours, some nights nine.
-I wake when my body tells me it’s rested.
-As soon as I’m awake, no matter the time, I get out of bed immediately and start my day.
-Getting out of bed—that’s the secret.
+I don’t wake to an alarm clock, however: I simply follow my body’s cues.
+I like to fall asleep by 9 p.m., but life happens, so sometimes I go to bed later.
+Some nights I sleep three hours, some nights nine: I wake when my body tells me it’s rested.
+As soon as I’m awake, no matter the time, I get out of bed and start my day.

-For the longest time I didn’t know why I enjoyed getting up so early.
-Even when I worked in the corporate world, I didn’t know why I liked the mornings.
-I just knew that my days went better when I did.
-In fact, during my twelve years in corporate America, one of the few things that gave me solace was my early morning time in solitude.
+For the longest time I didn’t know why I enjoyed getting up so early—my days just went better when I did; during my twelve years in corporate America, one of the few things in which I found solace was my early mornings spent in solitude.

 Read.
 I love to read literary fiction.
-For me, literary fiction, unlike any other art form, has the ability to show us what it means to be a human being in incredibly complex times.
-Thus, I read to better understand my own life.
+For me, fiction, unlike any other art form, demonstrates what it means to be human; thus, I read to better understand my life and the world around me.

 Write.
 Writing is my passion.
-I write fiction to convey the feelings and emotions that can only be told through the lives and consciousness of characters within a narrative.
-I write nonfiction to add value to other people’s lives.
+I write fiction to convey the feelings and emotions that can only be told through the lives and consciousness of characters within a narrative, and I write nonfiction to add value to other people’s lives.

 Exercise.
-My health is important to me.
-Plus, exercising first thing in the morning—even if it’s just 18 minutes—starts the day out right.
+My health is important to me: everything I do depends on me staying healthy.
+Plus, exercising first thing in the morning—even just 18 minutes—gives me momentum and sets a positive tone.

-Whenever I do any of these activities in the morning, the rest of my day tends to flow more freely.
+Whenever I do these activities in the morning, the rest of my day flows freely.

 Subscribe to The Minimalists via email.